-Canada Deemed Disposition on Death: How the 2026 Capital Gains Inclusion Rate Increased the Tax Bill on a $1.2M Ontario Investment Portfolio by $47,000 Compared to 2025
+Canada Deemed Disposition on Death in 2026: How the Flat 50% Capital Gains Inclusion Rate Sets the Tax Bill on a $1.2M Ontario Investment Portfolio

 David Kumar